CaesarXInsanium/guile-lox/README.md

 I have moved this folder to a new location.

-I have decided to write my Lox implementation in Conforming R7RS small scheme.
+No

+I have no decided to abandon this project since I am starting to hit the limits of GNU Guile as a programming language implementation.
+It is slow, maybe later I will return.

 ## Progress